Bovaconti Coffee coming to Carmel in 2024

 A Carmel resident, Balcius is eager to bring the coffee shop to the north side.

 “Fountain Square attracts a lot of visitors from Carmel and other suburbs.
-We have some loyal customers in Carmel,” she said.
+We have some loyal customers in Carmel,” he said.
 “It will be open daily.
 We’ll start with 7 a.m. to 7 p.m. like our Fountain Square location.
 We’ll have two full-time and up to 13 part-time baristas.”

 The Bovaconti Coffee in Fountain Square is in one of the 19th-century buildings along the Virginia Avenue trolley corridor.
 Balcius, who is a family friend of the Bovaconti family, said it was long known as the Bovaconti building and home of Bovaconti Jewelers prior to the coffee shop opening in the fall of 2019.